tasmota/docs/docs/PIR-Motion-Sensors.md

 PIR motion sensors, albeit called sensors, are configured as switches in Tasmota since they basically report _motion_ (`1`) or _no motion_ (`0`) to the device.

 Most PIR's are single wire and they require connecting to VCC, GND and one GPIO.
 In this guide we will use `GPIO13` as the pin that the PIR output is connected to.
+See [PIN Restrictions](Peripherals.md#restrictions) on which pins not to use

 ### Tasmota Settings
 In **_Configuration -> Configure Module_** menu change `GPIO13` to `Switch1`.